Kwiatens/OWF-Offgrid-Weather-Forecaster/README.md

 ## Future plans

-- Anemometer addon
+- More addons like: anemometer or lightning detection unit.
-- Lightning detector addon
+- OWF Flasher website for convinient device flashing and configuring.

 ## Quick OWF R1 Board Hardware Overview